LeeBenyamin/Sherleaf-Holmes-project/README.md

 # Files in this repository
 File Name   | Purpose
 ------------- | -------------
 PlantDiseaseCnn.ipynb  | this file contains our custom CNN architecture, exploring the abilities and try different strategies in order to get the maximum accuracy.
+Utilizing Optuna and random search for hyperparameter optimization.
 TransferLearningPartA.ipynb  | This notebook uses transfer learning to train existing models (AlexNet, VGG, ResNet, DenseNet).
 Its divided into two parts: Feature Extraction: Modifies only the last FC layer of each model for training.
 Fine-Tuning: Trains all layers of the model, starting from pretrained weights, focusing on AlexNet.
 TransferLearningPartB.ipynb  | In this Python notebook, we applied transfer learning techniques using LoRA and DoRA.
 Each model underwent training and evaluation at every epoch using the validation set.
 Finally, we conducted a final assessment on the test set for each technique.
 You can find the accuracy and loss results of VGG16, AlexNet, ResNet, and DenseNet in this notebook.
 PlantDiseaseVit.ipynb | This document outlines the preprocessing steps for our dataset tailored for the ViT architecture, along with the architecture itself.
 Additionally, it presents the outcomes of applying this architecture to both clean and noisy datasets.